A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Use a VPN, particularly when on a public Wi-Fi connection.
 This can protect against man-in-the-middle attacks that might attempt to intercept traffic between you and the DNS server.

 • When a website loads, check that it’s the one you wanted.
 Even if it looks right, make sure the actual website address is correct (e.g. “example.com” and not “exampel.com”).
-Check the browser address bar for “https://” (not “http://”) or the lock icon.
+Check the browser address bar for “https://” (not “http://”).

 • Keep all software, including antivirus software, updated.
 This can help prevent malware from being installed if you end up at a malicious site.